LNER Peppercorn Class A1 60163 Tornado: Initial research and draughting

 On hearing of the project in October 1991, Argentine locomotive engineer Livio Dante Porta contacted the trust, hailing the project as the start of a "renaissance of steam technology".
 In 1992, he submitted A proposal for the Tornado project in which he presented to the trust several design improvements that could be made to Tornado that, while preserving the outer form, would make it a second-generation steam locomotive.
 Since the trust was not creating a replica of a Peppercorn A1 but the next in its class, Porta's suggestions were duly considered and the trust reported only some of his ideas could be adopted as his others were untried and presented too many risks, which Porta estimated would have taken 20,000 test miles to iron out his improvements.
 Ironically, in 2003, it was decided to make Tornado oil-fired for cost and operational reasons, following earlier dual-fuelled coal-and-oil-fired proposals in 1998, when boiler design commenced.
 This was later abandoned in favour of the original design of coal firing, due to the large increase in global fossil fuel prices, and to save the certification costs of this design difference.

 There were no general arrangement drawings of a Peppercorn A1, so rough engineering dimensions for Tornado were obtained from measuring Peppercorn Class A2 60532 Blue Peter at the National Railway Museum (NRM).
 Many of the drawings originally used at Doncaster Works for the Peppercorn A1's had been preserved at the NRM, and a team of volunteers spent three days collating these in 1991.
 The original drawings were India ink drawings on linen which had to be scanned into a computer aided design (CAD) software program as the microfilm copies at the NRM were not suitable for manufacturing purposes, and direct dyeline copies could not be made.
 95% of the original drawings were found, with 1,100 scanned by 1993, and a further 140 in 2001.
 A few poor quality originals required re-drawing.
 Updated specifications were required to be drawn up to account for out-of-date material specifications and drawing notes whose original meaning could not be determined.
 Other design details were also obtained through interviews with Peppercorn's former assistant, J.F.
 Harrison.

 Changes from the original Peppercorn A1s

 Tornado's design was modified where necessary to better suit modern manufacturing techniques and to fit in with the modern high-speed railway, while retaining the greater part of the original design.
-As an evolution of the Peppercorn Class A1, Tornado would also incorporate improvements that would have been made to the class had steam continued, such as correction of the rough riding faults.
+As an evolution of the Peppercorn Class A1, Tornado also incorporated improvements that would have been made to the class had steam continued, such as correction of the rough riding faults.

 The following design changes were made for cost or operational reasons: